karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 The methods are shown using the aliases described in [MFA Methods aliases](#mfa-methods-aliases).

 A second column named IsDefault is added to the output.
-The column will contain the value “True” for the default authentication method for the user.
-All the other registered methods will show a value of “False” in this column.
+The column will contain the value “True” for the default authentication method and “False” for all the other methods.

 ## Changing the default MFA authentication method for a user